Venyx Injury Law Logo Colorado personal injury firm lower fee

 Boulder is known as a safe city.
 Does that affect my case?

 Boulder's safety reputation cuts both ways.
-On one hand, juries here tend to take road safety seriously — which can work in your favor when a driver was clearly negligent.
+On one hand, juries here tend to take road safety seriously, which can work in your favor when a driver was clearly negligent.
 On the other hand, Boulder's strong cycling and pedestrian culture sometimes creates a bias that blames riders and motorcyclists for crashes they didn't cause, particularly in shared-road situations.
 Understanding that dynamic and knowing how to address it is part of handling a Boulder case well.

 What if I was partially at fault for the crash?

 Colorado follows a modified comparative negligence rule.
-As long as you were less than 50% at fault, you can still recover — but your compensation is reduced by your percentage of fault.
-Insurance companies routinely try to inflate your fault percentage.
+As long as you were less than 50% at fault, you can still recover, but your compensation is reduced by your percentage of fault.
+Insurance companies routinely try to inflate your fault percentage to reduce their payout.
 We fight to keep that number as low as the facts support.

 How does the Make-Whole Law affect my Boulder case?

 If your health insurance paid your medical bills after a crash, they typically have a right to seek reimbursement from your recovery.
 Colorado's Make-Whole Doctrine creates a presumption that health insurers cannot collect that reimbursement until you've been fully compensated for your total losses.
-In cases where the available insurance limits fall short of your damages, this can significantly affect how much you keep.
+In cases where the available insurance limits fall short of your damages, this can significantly affect how much you actually keep.
 Learn more about the Make-Whole Law.

 Do I need to come to your Denver office?